yo1dog/piano-marvel-enhancements/README.md

   - [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/)
   - [Tampermonkey](https://www.tampermonkey.net/)

 The external version will **likely** require the following Jazz plugins.
-If your browser supports the MIDI Access API, you may not.
+If your browser supports the MIDI Access API (Chrome, Edge), you may not.
 However, I strongly recommend installing them anyway for the best experience.
-If you insist, check bellow for hints on using the external version without installing plugins.
+If you insist, check bellow for hints on using the external version without installing these plugins.
   - [Jazz-Plugin](https://jazz-soft.net/download/Jazz-Plugin/)
   - [Jazz-MIDI](https://jazz-soft.net/download/#jazzmidi)